 Information schema query returned too much data.
 Please repeat query with more selective predicates.

-The Information Schema is optimized for queries that retrieve a small subset of objects from the dictionary.
+The Information Schema views are optimized for queries that retrieve a small subset of objects from the dictionary.
 Whenever possible, maximize the performance of your queries by filtering on schema and object names.

 For more usage information and details, see the Snowflake Information Schema blog post.